Othmane-ait-taleb/todo_list/README.md

 # Getting Started with Create React App

-this is a very basic TodoList app made with react and tailwind .
+this is a very basic TodoList app made with #react and #Tailwind  .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).